Bangkok Travel Guide

 The official name of Thailand is Krung Thep Maha Nakhon

-With most international flights to Thailand arriving in Bangkok, many visitors very quickly head to the southern islands or mountains in the north however we think it’s a good idea to spend at least a couple of days in the vibrant metropolis and discover more of the sights, sounds, and culture of the city that never sleeps.
+With most international flights to Thailand arriving in Bangkok, many visitors very quickly head to the southern islands or mountains in the north however we think it’s a good idea to spend at least a couple of days in the vibrant heart of the Thailand and discover more of the sights, sounds, and culture of the city that never sleeps.

 About Bangkok